Ukrainians train in guerrilla tactics in case Russia invades | Law-Order

 - Ukraine

-The situation in Kharkiv, just 40 km (25 miles) from some of the tens of thousands of Russian troops massed at the border of Ukraine, feels particularly perilous.
-Ukraine's second-largest city is one of its industrial centres and includes two factories that restore old Soviet-era tanks or build new ones.
+The situation in Kharkiv, just 40 kilometers (25 miles) from some of the tens of thousands of Russian troops massed at the border of Ukraine, feels particularly perilous.
+Ukraine's second-largest city is one of its industrial centers and includes two factories that restore old Soviet-era tanks or build new ones.

 It's also a city of fractures: between Ukrainian speakers and those who stick with the Russian that dominated until recently; between those who enthusiastically volunteer to resist a Russian offensive and those who just want to live their lives.
 Which side wins out in Kharkiv could well determine the fate of Ukraine.